Recommended authors to learn about climate change:

 Incremental changes will not be enough

-Fracking uses sand, chemicals (often toxic ones) and large amounts of water to split shale rock formations, keep them open and release natural gas.
-Much of the released methane is not collected (it is not profitable to capture all of it) and becomes an acute greenhouse gas in the atmosphere.
+Fracking uses sand, toxic chemicals and large amounts of water (which ends up in toxic waste ponds) to split shale rock formations, keep them open and release natural gas.
+Between 1% and 3% of the released methane is not collected and becomes an acute greenhouse gas in the atmosphere.
 The chemicals that are pumped in inevitably find their way into groundwater.
 Fracking also induces seismicity (earthquakes).

 The switch to “clean” fracking from “dirty” oil is business-as-usual for polluting companies and follows the playbook used by Big Tobacco and almost every other major commercial interest; hide evidence generated by internal research for 10 years, then when someone else discovers it independently, deny it for 20 years, then begrudgingly admit some harm but argue about how serious the risk really is for another 20 years, and then finally, when the public has had enough and forces an end to it, simply pivot into the most similar thing you can do to what you were already doing, requiring the least amount of new thinking and new investment, and by doing so, you force the slow-moving government regulatory process to start all over again to prove that your new activity is also harmful.